flexerx999/CustomKitAddon/README.md

-# 🎉 CustomKitAddon - Strikepractice Customkit Silly Addon
+# 🎉 CustomKitAddon - Customkit Silly Addon

 **Multi-page custom items GUI** - 3 paginated pages with navigation, opened on clicking on blank slots in **/customkit**